 You’ll pay exactly what you’re quoted with both Stripe and Braintree, which is awesome.
 I like that both companies use flat-rate pricing by default.
-It’s hard to compare that number to interchange-plus models, which are usually the most cost-effective; however, you know exactly what you’ll pay for every transaction regardless of card brand.
+It’s hard to compare that number to interchange-plus models, which are usually the most cost-effective.
+However, you know exactly what you’ll pay for every transaction regardless of the card brand.
 Flat-rate pricing is far more transparent than tiered pricing models, too.

-You’ll find both companies are great at pushing out information about new features and how to use them, as well, and they’re upfront about matters such as customer service channels, integrations, and more.
+You’ll find both companies are great at pushing out information about new features and how to use them as well.
+Plus, they’re upfront about matters such as customer service channels, integrations, and more.

-Perhaps the only mark against Stripe is that while its terms of service spell out that an account can be terminated at any time for any or no reason, plenty of merchants seem to gloss over this or forget it entirely…until it happens to them.
-Stripe is a third-party payments provider, which means that the company doesn’t do extensive underwriting or investigation into your company when you apply for an account.
-The tradeoff to getting your account set up quickly is that you will face more intense scrutiny after the fact.
-Stripe has been known to terminate merchants with no warning, whether it’s for too many chargebacks or the company’s risk assessment team identifying a pattern of high-risk transactions.
+Perhaps the only mark against Stripe is that it can terminate a merchant’s account at any time for any or no reason.
+Even though this is spelled out in Stripe’s terms of service, plenty of merchants seem to gloss over this or forget it entirely…until it happens to them.
+Stripe is a third-party payment provider, which means that the company doesn’t do extensive underwriting or investigation into your company when you apply for an account.
+The tradeoff to quickly getting your account set up is that you will face more intense scrutiny after the fact.
+Stripe has been known to terminate accounts with no warning, whether it’s for too many chargebacks or the company’s risk assessment team identifies a pattern of high-risk transactions.
 When this happens, there’s no appeals process to reinstate an account.
 You just need to move on and find a new processor.

-To be fair, Braintree seems to exhibit some of this same behavior, despite the fact that it isn’t a third-party processor.
+To be fair, Braintree seems to exhibit some of this same behavior, even though it isn’t a third-party processor.
 When you sign up with Braintree, you do get a traditional merchant account.
 However, while I have seen complaints about this behavior, the overall volume is incredibly low, especially for a company as large as Braintree.
-So my honest assessment is that while it can happen, it happens only rarely with Braintree users.
+So my honest assessment is that while it can happen, it occurs only rarely with Braintree users.
 Account terminations are more common with Stripe because of its third-party processing model — but again, an account termination is an exception to the rule, rather than the norm.
-Most importantly, you should be aware that this is a possibility but you can take steps to protect yourself.
+Most importantly, you should be aware that this is a possibility, but you can take steps to protect yourself.

 First, make sure you check out Stripe’s Prohibited Businesses list and then also look at Braintree’s Acceptable Use Policy.
 Both of these documents outline what kinds of merchants they won’t work with, so make sure your business isn’t on the list.